sanjayankur31/ankursinha.in/content/trashing-from-the-terminal-non-destructively.rst

 :date: 2010-11-03 18:00
 :author: ankur
 :category: Tech
-:tags: Fedora, linux, rm
+:tags: Fedora
-:tags: Fedora, linux, rm
+:tags: Fedora
-:tags: Fedora, linux, rm
+:tags: Fedora
-:tags: Fedora, linux, rm
+:tags: Fedora
 :slug: trashing-from-the-terminal-non-destructively

 I've got this habit of using rm and Shift + delete when I come across a